B2B Last Mile with WEBLET, The Ultimate Test of Your Distribution Network

 One common mistake is treating distribution problems as if they only arise "on the road."
 In practice, many of them start earlier: in non-optimal planning, lack of clear priorities, inaccurate task allocation, and lack of synchronization between office and field.

-Therefore, real improvement of the last mile isn't just about better navigation.
-It requires a systemic view: planning, scheduling, control, tracking, documentation, and the ability to respond in real-time.
+Therefore, real improvement of B2B last mile isn't just about better navigation.
+It requires a systemic view: planning, scheduling, control, tracking, documentation, and the ability to respond in real time.

 How WEBLET Fits Into This Picture